Axial-SQL/AxialSqlTools/README.md

 - **Transaction Warning**: See right away if you left any transaction open.<br/>
 <img src="https://github.com/Axial-SQL/AxialSqlTools/blob/main/pics/transaction-warning.png?raw=true"/>

-- [**Format Any TSQL Code**](https://github.com/Axial-SQL/AxialSqlTools/wiki/TSQL-Code-Formatting-with-Microsoft-ScriptDOM-library): Validate and format your TSQL code with Microsoft TSQL parser, making them more readable and maintainable.
+- [**Format Any TSQL Code**](https://github.com/Axial-SQL/AxialSqlTools/wiki/TSQL-Code-Formatting-with-Microsoft-ScriptDOM-library): Validate and format your TSQL code with Microsoft TSQL parser, making it more readable and maintainable.

 - **Quick Query Templates**: Access a collection of query templates for common tasks, saving time and effort on routine queries.